shibing624/pytextclassifier/README.md

 [![License Apache 2.0](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/deepmipt/DeepPavlov/blob/master/LICENSE) ![](https://img.shields.io/badge/Language-Python-blue.svg) ![](https://img.shields.io/badge/Python-3.X-red.svg)

-Text classifier.
+Text classifier and cluster.
 It can be applied to the fields of sentiment polarity analysis, text risk classification and so on, and it supports multiple classification algorithms.

 -----